 Not wanting to count my chickens, I didn’t hold my breath for the following night, however, it was the same.
 As was the night after and the night after that, it was bliss.
 At this point sleep for us was 2 x 6-hour blocks, she would come to bed at the same time as us, wake for a quick feed around 5/6 am and then sleep until 11 or 12.
 I was getting good blocks of sleep and able to get up in the morning and have a hot cup of tea and a shower on my own!

 Then along came the 4-month jabs.
 I didn't think much about them, after the last 2 lots she’d slept more than normal during the day and still slept fine that night, but these were different.
 I don’t know why, but these jabs left me with a very upset baby all afternoon and 40-minute wakes through the night, welcome back exhaustion.
 At the time I held on to hope that it was just the jabs and not the dreaded 4-month sleep regression, but I was very wrong.

 The 40-minute wakes continued for weeks.
-I was exhausted, Daddy H moved downstairs on weeknights and I would grab whatever sleep I could.
+I was exhausted, my partner slept downstairs on weeknights, and I would grab whatever sleep I could.
 Most nights it was half an hour or so, followed by half an hour of re-settling.

-If you are also going through the throws of sleep deprivation anf worrying about your mental health, remember, that sleep deprivation is also used as an interrogation method!
+If you are also going through the throws of sleep deprivation and are worrying about your mental health, remember, that sleep deprivation is also used as an interrogation method!
 It is normal to hate the world, it is normal to have what feel like un-motherly thoughts about your baby and your partner, it will pass, and you do what you need to to keep yourself safe.